North Carolina is best known as the Tar Heel State, but many are familiar with other famous North Carolinian fun facts.

 Like the number of fun things to do, see, and eat: the Outer Banks, the Blue Ridge Mountains, NASCAR, college basketball, and BBQ just to name a few.

 There is some pretty good pig pickin' in the Tar Heel State and it wouldn't be right if we didn't mention the BBQ battle between Western and Eastern North Carolina.
-West says vinegar based is best and the East says they'll stick to their red sauce.
+East says vinegar based is best and the West says they'll stick to their red sauce.
 We'll let you be the judge.

 And when a Tar Heel needs something cold to wet their whistle after their favorite BBQ, they don't need to look any further than one of North Carolina's finest craft beers.
 It is to no avail that the Tar Heel State boasts the largest number of craft breweries in the American South with more than 260 breweries.
 No complaints here.